Sebelas Maret University: Student life

 Student facilities include sports and arts facilities, dormitory, and the Secretariat of SMEs.
 In sports and arts, UNS has a national standard football stadium with stands, player changing rooms, as well as athletic tracks that are for athletes and for sports learning.
 The closed sports arena can be used for indoor sports, such as volleyball, badminton, basketball and futsal.

-UNS has a Student Center UNS which can be used for academic activities like seminars, workshops, or meetings with a large-scale participant as well as sports activities such as Tae Kwon Do, Jiu Jit Su, Karate, Pencak Silat, etc. UNS has tennis courts in Kentingan and in the Department of Sports Education and Health at Manahan.
+UNS has a Student Center UNS which can be used for academic activities like seminars, workshops, or meetings with a large-scale participant as well as sports activities such as Tae Kwon Do, Jiu Jitsu, Karate, Pencak Silat, etc. UNS has tennis courts in Kentingan and in the Department of Sports Education and Health at Manahan.
 Sport facilities are scattered in every faculty such as basketball court, volleyball, and badminton.

 For the convention hall, UNS has an auditorium with amenities for academic and entertainment activities such as art performances or music concerts.
 Traditional Karawitan equipment, equipment for modern music, and marching bands are student facilities.
 UNS builds secretariats for Student Activity Unit at the university and faculty level.

-UNS has a student dormitory with full residential facilities.
-Students may live in the dormitory at low cost.
+UNS also provides a student dormitory with full residential facilities.
+Students, notably those who are international students, may live in the dormitory at low cost.

-Bus Campus is another facility that can be used in student activities, in and outside the campus with permits that have been set by the institution.
+Campus Bus is another facility that can be used in student activities, in and outside the campus with permits that have been set by the institution.

 Nurul Huda Mosque is the largest on campus.
 UNS has other mosques in Kentingan, Manahan, Kleco, and Pabelan.
 Nurul Huda Mosque is in the campus center, Kentingan.
 It was established in 1982.
-Besides functioning for worship, Nurul Huda Mosque serves as a means to instill the values of Islam to the campus community, especially Muslim students.
+Besides functioning for worship, Nurul Huda Mosque serves as a means to instill the values of Islam in the campus community, especially Muslim students.

-For other religions, UNS has a church for Christians, Pura for Hindus, and monastery for Buddhists.
+For other religions, UNS has a church for Christians, pura for Hindus, and monastery for Buddhists.